ambeckley/CHIADATAVALIDATOR/README.md

 ---

+From the CSV files created you can import them into any other tool, such as SQL.

 ## Splitting CHIA Data Files on Linux

 To split a large CHIA data file into smaller chunks (100,000 lines each), use the following command: